cybergarage/uecho/doc/controller_overview.md

 # Overview of uEcho Controller

-The controller is a special node of [ECHONETLite][enet] to control other nodes, it can find the nodes in the local area network and send any messages into the found devices.
+The controller is a special node in [ECHONET Lite][enet] designed to control other nodes.
+It can discover nodes on the local area network and send messages to the found devices.

 ## Creating Controller

 ### 1. Starting Controller

-To start a controller, create a controller using `uecho_controller_new` and start the controller using `uecho_controller_start` as the following:
+To start a controller, create a controller using `uecho_controller_new` and start it using `uecho_controller_start` as follows:

 ```
 #include <uecho/uecho.h>